CenterForAssessment/NCME_Training_Session_2015/README.md

 This version controlled repository contains or links to all the resources associated with the training session.
 During this training session you'll be introduced to ideas and technologies associated with [open science](http://en.wikipedia.org/wiki/Open_science) and [reproducible research](http://en.wikipedia.org/wiki/Reproducibility).

-Traditional workflows associated with statistics/measurement research currently runs counter to many of the principles associated with open science and reproducible research.
+Traditional work-flows associated with statistics/measurement research currently runs counter to many of the principles associated with open science and reproducible research.
-In this training session, we introduce participants to some widely used [open source](http://en.wikipedia.org/wiki/Open_source) tools that overcome many of the limitations of the closed traditional statistics/measurement research workflow.
+In this training session, we introduce participants to some widely used [open source](http://en.wikipedia.org/wiki/Open_source) tools that overcome many of the limitations of the closed traditional statistics/measurement research work-flow.
 Modern development tools and practices can be utilized as part of statistics/measurement

 As the title of the title of the training session suggests, participants will need a laptop computer with some open source programs installed to participate in the training session.
 The information that follows introduces the software/tools and provides information on how to install The programs/tools we'll